Fifth Generation, Inc.

 Titolato Chianti Colli Senesi Sangiovese Blend

 Is a very light but bold.
 Hint of very very sweet taste.
 Has a lovely bouquet.
 Over all very good. it has a crisp around the edge with a dry aftertaste.
 Although we are in Norway, we can see Tuscany drinking this.
-This wine comes from a family fifth generation related to Mona Lisa — 10 months ago
+This wine comes from a family fifth generation related to Mona Lisa — a year ago

 Elena Walch